Trimendously/USA-Map-3D/ReadMe.md

 ## Future
 - [ x ] Fix Alaska
 - [ ] Continue getting rid of stray edges from discontinuous land masses
-- ~~ Add a degree of transparancy (to 3D aspects) to allow base map to be more visible~~
 - [ ] Clean up the legend
 - [ ] Add start/end date buttons to allow the user to easily change the range of data visualized